hyperledger/fabric-chaincode-node/README.md

 The "build" folder contains the "build" steps.
 This being javascript there's no need to compile, but special build steps are still needed to accomplish the following:
 * linting: to make sure we enforce a somewhat consistent coding style
-* dependency sharing: the proto files needed by the fabric-shim are a subset of what the fabric defines in the "protos" folder.
-They need to get copied to the proper locations for things to work, including the "src/lib/protos" folder so the code can load them

 The "test" folder contains the unit and integration tests, as well as artefacts used by the tests